Anubavi Raja Anubavi: Plot

 Chidambaram is a rich businessman in Madurai.
 He has a biological son, Janakiraman, and an adopted son, Thangamuthu.
 The brothers are happy-go-lucky youngsters who just waste time on immature stuff.
-They are in love with Rajamani and Ramamani, daughters of Lawyer/Doctor Varadharajan.
-Their playful activities irritate Chidambaram beyond a limit, that he disowns them kicks them out of his house.
+They are in love with Rajamani and Ramamani, daughters of lawyer/doctor Varadharajan.
+Their playful activities irritate Chidambaram so much that he disowns them and kicks them out of his house.

 The brothers go to the family vacation home in Kodaikanal and hatch a plan to impress their father.
 Finally they decide that Thangamuthu should fake his own death and Janakiraman should be accused of murdering his (adopted) brother to preserve his legacy.
 That way, Chidambaram will be forced to publicly accept them as his sons.
-Jankiraman stages a murder scene and surrenders to police claiming he murdered his brother..
+Jankiraman stages a murder scene and surrenders to police claiming he murdered his brother.
 But a group of robbers mistake Thangamuthu for a policeman and decide to kill him.

 Chidambaram is shocked and pleads to the police to not arrest his son.
 Janakiraman is happy his plan is a success and reveals to the police that the entire thing was staged.
-However, several circumstantial evidences are against him, and added by the fact that Thangamuthu is still missing, he ends up in jail.
+However, he ends up in jail because several circumstantial evidences are against him, compounded by the fact that Thangamuthu is still missing.
 Chidambaram advertises in the newspaper promising a reward for anyone who finds Thangamuthu.

-Scene shifts to Thoothukkudi where Manickam is an innocent port worker and is a look alike of Thangamuthu.
+The scene shifts to Thoothukkudi where Manickam is an innocent port worker and is a look alike of Thangamuthu.
 We learn his brother has been missing for 18 years.
 Manickam falls asleep in a ship while loading, and the ship takes him to Madras.
 He is abducted by couple people who plan to take him to Chidambaram and present him as Thangamuthu for the reward.

 It is revealed that Thangamuthu escaped from his abductors.
 But when he tries to return to Madurai, he gets swapped with Manickam and ends up with Muthamma, who thinks he is Manickam, while Manickam ends up at Chidambaram's house, where everyone thinks he is Thangamuthu.

 Chidambaram and his lawyers present Manickam (posing as Thangamuthu) in court in an attempt to declare the case infructuous.
 But the opposition lawyer figures out the swap and the court is almost convinced Thangamuthu is dead and Janakiraman is the killer.
 But real Thangamuthu appears right in time to clear all confusion and everything ends well.